huerlima/multilabel-video-caffe/README.md

 Check out the [original Caffe readme](README-original.md) for Caffe-specific information.

+## Requirements

+In addition to [prerequisites for Caffe](http://caffe.berkeleyvision.org/installation.html#prerequisites), video-caffe depends on cuDNN.
+It is known to work with CuDNN v4, and it may need some tweaking to make it build with v3.

+* If you use "make" to build make sure `Makefile.config` point to the right paths for CUDA and CuDNN.
+* If you use "cmake" to build, double-check `CUDNN_INCLUDE` and `CUDNN_LIBRARY`.
+You may want to cmake with something like `cmake -DCUDNN_INCLUDE="/your/path/to/include" -DCUDNN_LIBRARY="/your/path/to/lib" ${video-caffe-root}`.

 ## Building video-caffe

 In a nutshell, key steps to build video-caffe are: